-The first place to look is the Contract of employment.
+The first place to look is the Employment contract.
 This will often contain a clause on 'compassionate leave' which sets out any employee entitlements in this regard - including how much time can be taken off work and if this will be paid.
 Alternatively, a Bereavement leave policy may set out a business' approach towards bereavement leave.

 Under the law, employees are legally entitled to 'reasonable' time off work to deal with emergencies, including bereavement involving a dependant (eg a spouse, partner, child, grandchild, parent, or someone else who depends on the employee for care).
 What is considered a 'reasonable' time off is not defined - and will therefore depend on the specific circumstances.
 There is no legal requirement for an employer to pay an employee for time taken off work due to a bereavement.